SAP/spartacus-docs/_pages/dev/backend_communication/connecting-to-other-systems.md

 To provide optimal flexibility, there are three entities involved in connecting to a back-end system: a connector, an adapter, and a converter.
 Note, however, that not all entities are necessarily involved when you work with a third-party system.

-This is a common pattern across different frameworks and technology stacks, although different names are used (for example, populator or serializer instead of convertor).
+This is a common pattern across different frameworks and technology stacks, although different names are used (for example, populator or serializer instead of converter).

 A fine-grained setup helps to separate concerns, and simplifies further customization.
 That being said, when you bind to an alternative data source, nothing stops you from further simplifying your setup.